solislemuslab/HighDimMixedModels.jl/docs/src/man/example.md

 nothing # hide
 ```

 ### Fitting model
-The main function in the package is `hdmm()`, which accepts the two design matrices, the response, and the group id as required positional arguments, and returns the fitted model:

 ```@example cog
 using HighDimMixedModels
 fit = hdmm(X, G, y, student_id, Z)
 ```

-The function has a number of keyword arguments that can be specified to modify the defaults--see the [documentation](https://solislemuslab.github.io/HighDimMixedModels.jl/dev/lib/public_methods/#HighDimMixedModels.hdmm).
-For example, by default, we fit a model with the SCAD penalty, which produces less bias.
-To apply the LASSO penalty, specify `penalty = "lasso"` in the call.
-Also note that the default value of $\lambda$ (the hyperparameter that controls the degree of penalization) is 10.
-Since the default (unless `standardize = false`) is to standardize the design matrices before running the algorithm, this is how much the coefficients of the standardized predictors are penalized.
-In practice, you can and should try fitting the model for several different choices of $\lambda$ and choose the fit that leads to the lowest `fit.BIC`.
+Note that the default value of $\lambda$ (the hyperparameter that controls the degree of penalization) is 10.
+Since the default (unless `standardize = false`) is also to standardize the penalized design matrix `G` before fitting the model, this is how much the coefficients of the standardized predictors are penalized.
+In practice, you can and should try fitting the model for several different choices of $\lambda$ and choose the fit that leads to the lowest `fit.bic`.

 ### Inspecting model

 The object `fit` which is returned by `hdmm()` is a struct with fields providing all relevant information about the model fit.
-These can be accessed using the `dot` notation, e.g. `fit.fixef` to retrieve all the fixed effect estimates (including those set to 0) and `fit.log_like` to get the log likelihood at the estimates.
+These can be accessed using dot syntax, e.g. `fit.fixef` to retrieve all the fixed effect estimates (including those set to 0) and `fit.log_like` to get the log likelihood at the estimates.
 To print all the fields stored in the object, you can type `fit.` followed by the tab key or check the [documentation for the struct](https://solislemuslab.github.io/HighDimMixedModels.jl/dev/lib/public_methods/#HighDimMixedModels.HDMModel).

 Several model inspection functions from [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl/tree/master) are also available, such as `residuals(fit)` and `fitted(fit)`.
 Note that these fitted values and residuals take into account the random effects by incorporating the best prediction of these random effects (BLUPs) for each student into the predictions.